-This guide covers why medication safety matters so much for older adults, how to keep one reliable list, safe use and storage, the medication review worth asking for, and the tools that make it manageable.
+This guide walks you through why medication management matters so much for the elderly, how to keep one reliable list, safe use and storage, the medication review worth asking for (including whether any drug can be stopped), what to do when a parent can no longer manage on their own, and where to turn if the medicines are hard to afford.

 Keep One Current Medication List